 - Check the configuration of the Discover action group.
-See Add computer groups to Discover action group.
+See Installing Discover.

 - Check the status of the Discover action group.
-From the main menu, go to Actions > Scheduled Actions.
+From the Main menu, go to Administration > Actions > Scheduled Actions.

 You might find that some endpoints are not scanning.
 For example, the question: Get Discover Last Scan Range from all machines returns [no results].

-Try adjusting the Start at time of the scheduled action to a few minutes after the Start Time of the configured scan window in the profile.
+Try adjusting the Start at time of the scheduled action to a few minutes after the Opening Time of the configured scan window in the profile.

-- From the Main menu, click Actions > Scheduled Actions.
+- From the Main menu, go to Console > Actions > Scheduled Actions.
 Click the Tanium Discover action group.

 - Select the scheduled action that is associated with the profile.
 Choose Discover Content - Execute Scan [profile_name] or Discover Content - Execute Scan for non-Windows [profile_name].
 Click Edit.

-- Edit the Start at time to start a few minutes after the Start Time you found in your profile.
+- Edit the Start at time to start a few minutes after the Opening Time you found in your profile.

 If you compare the number of managed interfaces in Discover, you might notice that the number is often higher than the number of Tanium Clients that are reported on the System Status page.